tonyjhuang/firegur/README.md

 npm run watch
 ```

-[Webpack](https://webpack.js.org/guides/development/) should then re-build all files linked to from `public/src/index.ts` on new changes and you should be able to refresh to see new changes.
+[Webpack](https://webpack.js.org/guides/development/) will re-build all files linked to from `public/src/index.ts` whenever there are new changes.